jcjzl/Living-in-Boca-Raton/materials_soybean.md

-Like soy sauce, soybean paste can serve as salt when cooking  with rich flavour and temping reddish brown color.
+Like soy sauce, soybean paste can serve as salt with rich flavour and temping reddish brown color.

 ![Braised croaker with soy sauce](paste-fish.jpg)*Braised croaker with soy sauce*